codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/relocating from AppCenter to Codemagic.md

 ---
-title: Seamless relocation from App Center to Codemagic
+title: Seamless migration from App Center to Codemagic
 description: How to ship your workflows to Codemagic
 weight: 1
 ---